Dr. John Cunningham’s False and Misleading Information on Vaccination Research

 An investigation was implemented without any evidence of misconduct being provided.
 The UOW concluded that it was an unwarranted investigation.
 However before its conclusion in May 2015, the ABC provided anonymity to “two medical experts” in November 2014 who published information about the investigation using my name in the article.
 This harmed my reputation with an investigation initiated by John Cunningham without eny evidence for his allegations.
 This occurred even though the university’s investigation procedures were confidential and even though the investigation had not been completed.

-At the conclusion of the investigation (May 2015) I received an apology from Judy Raper, the UOW Vice-Chancellor of Research, for the unwarranted investigation and she stated that the university’s processes had been misused, “university complaint processes are not a forum for academic debate.”
+At the conclusion of the investigation (May 2015) I received an apology from Judy Raper, the UOW deputy Vice-Chancellor of Research, for the unwarranted investigation and she stated that the university’s processes had been misused, “university complaint processes are not a forum for academic debate.”
 The unfounded allegations had been published in the mainstream Australian media with my name despite the fact that the investigation had not been completed.

 Here is the research project ‘An Analysis of the Federal Government’s Pertussis (Whooping Cough) Policy‘ (unchanged) that received a high distinction from UOW academics in 2006 and that industry lobby groups smeared with false information in 2014.